trevor256/erupt-0.2/README.md

 # erupt
-Godot game using ws &amp; nodejs for multiplayer
+Godot game using ws &amp; nodejs for server communication

+using mongoDB for database